awsdocs/iam-user-guide/doc_source/access_policies_access-advisor-view-data-orgs.md

 When you generate a programmatic report for a policy, you must specify an Organizations entity\.
 This report includes a list of services that are allowed by the specified SCP\.
 For each service, it includes the most recent account activity in the entity or entity's children that are granted permission by that policy\.
 For more information, see [aws iam generate\-organizations\-access\-report](https://docs.aws.amazon.com/cli/latest/reference/iam/generate-organizations-access-report.html) or [GenerateOrganizationsAccessReport](https://docs.aws.amazon.com/IAM/latest/APIReference/API_GenerateOrganizationsAccessReport.html)\.

 Before you view the report, make sure that you understand the master account requirements and information, reporting period, reported entities, and the evaluated policy types\.
-For more details, see [Things to Know About Last Accessed Information](access_policies_access-advisor.md#access_policies_access-advisor-know)\.
+For more details, see [Things to know about last accessed information](access_policies_access-advisor.md#access_policies_access-advisor-know)\.

-## Understand the AWS Organizations Entity Path<a name="access_policies_access-advisor-viewing-orgs-entity-path"></a>
+## Understand the AWS Organizations entity path<a name="access_policies_access-advisor-viewing-orgs-entity-path"></a>

 When you use the AWS CLI or AWS API to generate an AWS Organizations access report, you must specify an entity path\.
 A path is a text representation of the structure of an Organizations entity\.